Trent University offers scholarship program designed to foster and reward academic excellence among its students.

 English is the primary language of instruction at Trent University.
 All prospective students are required to demonstrate a minimum level of English before they’re admitted.

-Course Level: The studentships are available for pursuing undergraduate degree programme.
+Course Level: Scholarships are available for pursuing undergraduate degree programme.

-Study Subject(s): The studentships are awarded in all the subjects offered by the university.
+Study Subject(s): Scholarships are awarded in all the subjects offered by the university.

 - Trent International Global Citizen Scholarships and Awards: Scholarships and Awards partially fund tuition and ancillary fees at Trent in amounts between $2,000 and $22,000 per year.